SanjayRaj27/Python-SQLite3-DATABASE-/README.md

 # Python-SQLite3-DATABASE-
 Database Creation and manipulation using sqlite3 in python.
 In the given set of operation, select the 1st option only once for creating the database.
-If u dont execute the 1st option your program might throw you a
+If u dont execute the 1st option your program might throw you an error After creating the database, can perform CRUD Operations.